 Inside a Freezer

-A frozen batch of soup may last you up to three months, depending on the contents, provided that your freezer is set to the ideal temperature of 0 degrees Fahrenheit, which is recommended by the USDA.
+A frozen batch of soup may last up to three months, depending on the contents, provided your freezer is set to the ideal temperature of 0 degrees Fahrenheit, which the USDA recommends.
 Trust your instinct after defrosting, just like with chilled soups.
 It would be best to throw away soup that seemed suspect.

 What is the Best Soup to Eat When I’m Sick?

-Your body will be repaired by the heated liquid, and the chicken’s protein will provide it with the energy it needs to heal.
+The heated liquid will repair your body, and the chicken’s protein will provide it with the energy it needs to heal.
 Additionally rich in fluids and electrolytes, chicken soup aids in hydration.

 Although the precise origin of tortilla soup is unknown, it is generally accepted that it originated in the vicinity of Mexico City.
 Traditional ingredients for tortilla soup include chicken broth, roasted tomatoes, onion, garlic, chiles, and tortillas that have been cut into strips and fried.
 This hearty barley soup is slow-cooked and seasoned with umami-rich miso paste and anti-inflammatory ginger.
 Even better, it simply takes a brief amount of preparatory time.